logologo

 4. A parent of the decedent if the decedent left no surviving spouse, no surviving adult child, and no surviving adult decedent.

-What kind of accounts qualify an Individual for these Small Estate Affidavits?
+What kind of accounts qualify an Individual for these Small Estate Affidavits for bank accounts?

 The affidavit applies to “Qualified accounts,” i.e., those solely in the decedent's name without a survivor designation.